fh48/hinsencamp.com/_posts/2019-05-24-social-network-graph/2019-05-24-social-network-graph.md

     <script src="index.js"></script>
   </div>

-As a next step, you should run the network generator.
+As a next step, you should run another helper function - the network generator.
 It generates random networks with up to 150 users.

 ```javascript
 generateRandomNetwork(graph, 10);